typedrat/karaa/README.md

 ## Status

-Currently, we pass all of Blargg's `cpu_instrs` test ROM, except for interrupts because those are not yet implemented.
+Currently, we pass all of Blargg's `cpu_instrs` test ROM.
+We're unfortunately pretty slow, only running about 450% faster than real hardware.

-Further testing is awaiting implementation of the PPU and timer functionality.
+Further testing is awaiting implementation of the PPU.